 I should also add that waterspouts have a continental cousin, called a landspout.
 Landspouts form in a similar fashion to waterspouts.
 First, a low-level circulation forms along a boundary of converging air before any deep convective clouds develop.
 Second, a growing cumulus cloud sprouts over the pre-existing spin and the circulation builds upward in concert with buoyant, rising air.
 The associated vertical stretching of the air column then paves the way for a tornado (landspout) to form.
 A zone just east of Denver, Colorado is naturally ripe for landspout formation because air flowing over the local rugged terrain can lead to the low-level convergence and circulation needed for landspout formation.
 The frequency of landspouts in eastern Colorado is evident on the map showing the average number of tornado days per year from 2003 - 2012.
 Note that the area with three to four tornado days per year in eastern Colorado has more tornado days per year (on average) than most of tornado alley, and it's largely because of landspouts!

 A dust devil is a rotating column of air near the ground that kicks up lots of dust and dirt.
-Dust devils are not formally classified as tornadoes because they do not connect to a cloud base, although intense dust devils can look kind of like tornadoes from the ground, as evidenced by this amazing cellphone video of a dust devil invading a soccer game in Germany in 2017.
+Dust devils are not formally classified as tornadoes because they do not connect to a cloud base, although intense dust devils can look kind of like tornadoes from the ground, as evidenced by this amazing video of a dust devil invading a soccer game in Bolivia in 2021.
 Dust devils are short-lived (lasting a few minutes or less), and are usually harmless (although I'm not sure I'd run through one like the kids in the video).
 Dust devils only rarely cause minor damage, as their peak winds speeds are usually less than 50 miles per hour, but on rare occasion they can reach the intensity of an EF-0 tornado.

 Dust devils form on hot, sunny days over dry landscapes.
 Solar heating promotes strong positive buoyancy and rising currents or air near the ground, and the wind's interaction with terrain (hills or mountains), or even buildings or moving vehicles can impart some spin on the air.
 If you've ever seen a whirl of leaves kick up as the wind blows past the corner of a building, you've seen the mechanism that can help create a dust devil.
 Since they're so small and short-lived, dust devils can rotate either clockwise or counterclockwise in the Northern Hemisphere depending on the direction of the spin induced by horizontal wind shear (the Coriolis Force does not have a noticeable effect).
 That's in contrast to real tornadoes; almost all real tornadoes rotate counterclockwise in the Northern Hemisphere (but there are a few rogue ones that rotate clockwise).